wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     Notice that the larger the CIDR netmask, the less hosts in the subnet.

     If all you'll need are 14 nodes, specify `/28`.

     REMEMBER: There are actually 16 addresses, but the first and last address are reserved.
+    * subnet+1 are for default GW via DHCP Option Set
+    <br /><br />

-    To make naming conflicts more avoidable, use a standard naming convention:

-    PROTIP: The last two parts of VPC subnet always have ".0.0", with the bottom half of the 255 possibilities allocated to private and upper half to public addresses:
+    PROTIP: To make naming conflicts more avoidable, use a standard naming convention: of top and bottom half of the 255 possibilities allocated to private and upper half to public addresses:
        * private       10.1.0.0/24 &nbsp; (< 129)
        * public &nbsp; 10.129.0.0/24 (> 128)
        <br /><br />

     ### IP Subnets